Gowtham-app-developer/Android-Interview-Questions/Services & Threads.md

 - Crash are due to exception and error like Nullpoint,classNotfound, typecast ,parse error etc. ANR also causes crash of application.

-## Android Threading

-- When an application is launched in Android, it creates the first thread of execution, known as the “main” thread.
-- The main thread is responsible for dispatching events to the appropriate user interface widgets as well as communicating with components from the Android UI toolkit.
-- To keep your application responsive, it is essential to avoid using the main thread to perform any operation that may end up keeping it blocked.